leuzoe/hdec/README.md

 ### openWB integration
+As of time of this writing, openWB's web interface does not accept port numbers of web servers and paths on web servers in its charging point configuration page.
+Therefore, we have to do some manual editing:

 First, add as many charging points of type "Go-e" as you need, give them dummy IP addresses as 9.9.9.1, 9.9.9.2 or similar.
 Save this configuration.

-As of time of this writing, openWB's web interface does not accept port numbers of web servers and paths on web servers in its charging point configuration page.

-Therefore, you have to edit `/var/www/html/openWB/openwb.conf` manually:
+Then, you have to edit `/var/www/html/openWB/openwb.conf` manually:
 change 9.9.9.1 to `127.0.0.1:8182/1` (for box with Modbus Client ID 1),
 change 9.9.9.2 to `127.0.0.1:8182/2` (for box with Modbus Client ID 2)
 and so on.